NitishM2022/MochaCompiler/docs/architecture/register-allocation.md

 # Register Allocation

+## The Essence of Register Allocation

+The essence of Register Allocation is **mapping infinite virtual desires to finite physical reality**.
+The IR assumes it has unlimited variables, but the CPU only has 24 generic registers.
+This phase uses graph coloring to pack as many non-overlapping variables as possible into hardware.
+The complexity bubbles up when coloring fails: the allocator must choose a "spill candidate," gracefully evicting it to memory, rewriting all instructions that touch it, and restarting the entire coloring process until the graph fits the machine.

 This stage maps virtual variables to physical data registers, injecting spill code when coloring fails.

 File focus: `compiler/src/ir/regalloc/RegisterAllocator.java`